Legrandin/pycryptodome/Doc/pycrypt.rst

 Credits
 ===============

 The MD2 and MD4 implementations were written by A.M.
-Kuchling, and the MD5 code was implemented by Colin Plumb.
+Kuchling, and the MD5
+code was implemented by Colin Plumb.
 The SHA1 code was originally written by Peter Gutmann.
-The RIPEMD code was written by Antoon Bosselaers, and adapted for the toolkit by Hirendra Hindocha.
-The SHA256 code was written by Tom St.~Denis and is part of the LibTomCrypt library (http://www.libtomcrypt.org/); it was adapted for the toolkit by Jeethu Rao and Taylor Boon.
+The RIPEMD160 code as of version 2.1.0 was written by Dwayne Litzenberger.
+The SHA256 code was written by Tom St. Denis and is part of the LibTomCrypt library (http://www.libtomcrypt.org/); it was adapted for the toolkit by Jeethu Rao and Taylor Boon.